Cray-HPE/docs-csm/install/pxe_boot_troubleshooting.md

 interface vlan 1 magp 1 ip virtual-router address 10.1.0.1
 interface vlan 1 magp 1 ip virtual-router mac-address 00:00:5E:00:01:01
 ```
-If this configuration is missing, you'll need to add it to BOTH switches.
+If this configuration is missing, you will need to add it to BOTH switches.
 ```
 sw-spine-001 [standalone: master] # conf t
 sw-spine-001 [standalone: master] (config) # interface vlan 1 magp 1